0gopi0/reactjs_mini_projects/add_movie_to_list/README.md

 Introduction
-This is a small React mini project that allows users to search for a movie by entering its name in a search box.
-Users can add the searched movie to a list, and the added movies will be displayed below the search box.
+this is a small react project here is a text area saying type movie name here after typing click on add button that will add the name you have typed to the existing movie list below in real time